SystemsApproach/tcpcc/variants.rst

 highest quality that can be accommodated with the rate that TFRC dictates.

 While the concept of TFRC is solid, it has had limited deployment for a number of reasons.
-One is that a simpler solution for some types of streaming traffic emerged in the form of "DASH" (Dynamic Adaptive Streaming over HTTP).
+One is that a simpler solution for some types of streaming traffic emerged in the form of *DASH (Dynamic Adaptive Streaming over HTTP)*.
 DASH is only suitable for non-real-time media (e.g. watching movies) but that turns out to be a large percentage of the media traffic that runs across the Internet—in fact, it is a large percentage of *all* Internet traffic.

 DASH lets TCP (or potentially QUIC) take care of congestion control; the application measures the